ginobilinie/infantSeg/README.md

 If you want to do projects with caffe in the server, please first refer to http://on-demand.gputechconf.com/gtc/2015/webinar/deep-learning-course/getting-started-with-caffe.pdf (if you are familiar with caffe, please ignore it).
 And I will introduce detailed steps for developing deep learning applications in medical image analysis with our server based caffe in the following steps.
 .........................................................................................................................................................................................................................................................

-<B>Here is a list of what the network related files mean, and for the below thre prototxt, I'd like to share some basic experience how to write them and where we need be careful:</B>
+<B>Here is a list of what the network related files mean, and for the below thre prototxt, I'd like to share some basic experience about how to write them and where we need be careful:</B>

 a. infant_train_test.prototxt: define the network architecture</br>
 The architecture actually is not hard to define, </br>